-- Samarium is a chemical element with atomic number 62 and represented by the symbol Sm in the Periodic Table.
+- Samarium is a chemical element with atomic number 62 and is represented by the symbol Sm in the Periodic Table.

 - It was discovered by Paul Emile Lecoq de Boisbaudran in the year 1879.

-- The most important application of Samarium is Samarium-Cobalt magnets which have a very high permanent magnetization.
+- The most important application of Samarium is in Samarium-Cobalt magnets which have a very high permanent magnetization.
 These magnets are used in headphones, small motors and musical instruments like guitars.

 - This element is used in the manufacture of solar-powered electric aircrafts.

 - It is used in making special infrared absorbing glass and cores of carbon arc lamp electrodes.

 - Acts as a catalyst in ethanol dehydration process.
 It is also used in making new permanent magnets.

 - It is a silvery white, rare earth metal having the physical properties like hardness, similar to zinc.

 - It is one of the most volatile elements among the lanthanides.

 - Samarium and its compounds are paramagnetic at room temperature.

 - It is the 40th most abundant element in earth’s crust and 5th most abundant element among Lanthanides.

 - This element is most abundant in China, India, Brazil, US, Australia and Sri Lanka and yearly production is estimated at 2 million tonnes.

 - Samarium has no biological role and it is not that toxic.
-It is observed that some soluble salts are mildly toxic but cannot affect the human life.
+It is observed that some soluble salts are mildly toxic but cannot affect human life.